Helopeltis

-The genus Helopeltis, also known as mosquito bugs, is a group of Heteropterans in the family Miridae (capsid bugs) and tribe Dicyphini.
-They include important pests of various crops, including cacao, cashew, cotton and tea.
-Now in a different subgenus, a number of similar Afropeltis species are pests in Africa.
+The genus Helopeltis, also sometimes known as mosquito bugs, is a group of heteropterans in the family Miridae (capsid bugs) and tribe Dicyphini.
+They include pests of various crops, including cacao, cashew, cotton and tea.
+Now in a different subgenus, or placed in its own genus.
+A number of Afropeltis species are pests in Africa.

 Mosquito bugs have a characteristic spine on the scutellum, which is a diagnostic feature.
 Classification in the field is based on morphological characteristics, with considerable variations in colouration between insects of the same species (although for example, H. theivora is characteristically green and H. antonii red-brown).

 Damage and distribution

 With typical Hemipteran sucking mouthparts, they pierce plant tissues and cause damage ranging from leaf tattering and fruit blemishes, to complete death of shoots, branches or whole plants.